Find Affordable College Courses

 5 Yearly Graduations

 Sam Houston State University comes in at #14 on our list of the most popular colleges offering doctor's degrees in educational/instructional technology.
 Each year, around 21,900 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,856 per year, while in-state graduate students, on average, pay $5,765 per year.
-During the 2020-2021 academic year, 5 people received their doctor's degree in educational/instructional technology from SHSU.
-About 60% of this group were women, and 20% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 5 people received their doctor's degree in educational/instructional technology from SHSU.
+About 80% of this group were women, and 40% were students from an underrepresented racial-ethnic group.

 100% Women

-The 14th most popular school in the country for educational/instructional technology majors who are seeking their doctor's degree is Wayne State University.
-The average in-state tuition for full-time undergraduates is $13,532 per year, while in-state graduate students, on average, pay $16,920 per year.
-During the 2020-2021 academic year, 5 people received their doctor's degree in educational/instructional technology from Wayne State.
-Of these students, 100% were women and 20% were members of underrepresented racial-ethnic groups.
+University of Georgia is the 16th most popular school in the nation for students seeking a doctor's degree in educational/instructional technology.
+The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
+During the most recent year for which we have data, 4 people received their doctor's degree in educational/instructional technology from UGA.

 #16